 Skip to content

-Click the button next to the Pipeline file operation to edit, delete, enable, or disable that specific data entry.
+Click the button under the operations on the right side of the Pipeline file to edit, delete, enable, or disable that data entry.

 Note